willosagiede-dev/peakstone-infra/docs/logging/README.md

 Rollback
 -
-- Stop/remove logging services and remove labels from any services you no longer want scraped:
+- Stop/remove logging services and remove labels from any services you no longer want collected:
-  - `docker compose stop grafana loki promtail && docker compose rm -f grafana loki promtail`
+  - `docker compose stop grafana loki alloy && docker compose rm -f grafana loki alloy`

 Acceptance checklist
 -
-- [ ] `loki`, `promtail`, and `grafana` containers are healthy.
+- [ ] `loki`, `alloy`, and `grafana` containers are healthy.
 - [ ] MinIO shows `loki` bucket and objects after a few minutes.
 - [ ] Visiting Grafana domain authenticates and shows Loki as the default data source.
 - [ ] Logs from at least `api` and `storage` appear in Grafana → Explore within 1–2 minutes.
 - [ ] Sample LogQL queries return results.
-- [ ] Removing the `logging=promtail` label stops ingest for that service.
+- [ ] Removing the `logging=alloy` label stops ingest for that service.